Mashweb/docker-project-for-radiance/README.md

 Exposes:

-    Port 8080 - HTTP
+    Port 8080         - HTTP port

     Mountpoint /apps  - quicklisp's local-projects

-    Mountpoint /db - Radiance settings and database
+    Mountpoint /db.   - Radiance settings and database

 #### `development` - base image with swank

 Exposes:

     Port 4005         - swank

 #### `samples` - development image with Radiance's sample projects

 ### Makefile variables

     APP               - extra system to load.
 If this parameter is not empty container will run `(ql:quickload <APP>)` after initializing.

     HTTP\_PORT        - host network port to make Radiance available on.
 Default: 8080

-SWANK\_PORT - host network port to make SWANK available on.
+    SWANK\_PORT.      - host network port to make SWANK available on.
 Default: 4005

     DB\_DIR           - path to the directory with Radiance's databases and settings.
 Default: db

     APPS\_DIR         - path to the directory with local asdf systems.
 Default: apps

 ## Deploying